lumaier/securedrop-formalanalysis/README.md

-# Formal Analysis of the SecureDrop Protocol
+# A Formal Analysis of the SecureDrop Protocol

-This repository contains the Tamarin models from Luca Maier's master's thesis "Formal Analysis of the SecureDrop protocol".
+This repository contains the Tamarin models from Luca Maier's master's thesis "A Formal Analysis of the SecureDrop protocol".

 There are two separate models in `./models/`: `malicious_user` and `malicious_server`.